 Home project: This typically means the project in which a resource was created.
 For this migration guide, it means the project to which you are adding or moving resources.
 This project now becomes the "home project" for those resources.
 A resource can only have one home project, but catalogs can be shared to other projects in your organization so that they can be reused in multiple use cases.
-Storage for a catalog is logged to the home project, and data i/o for using the catalog is logged to the project that's using it.
+Storage for a catalog is logged to the home project, and data I/O for using the catalog is logged to the project that's using it.

 To link a HERE catalog from the platform portal, go to the Projects Manager, click the project to which you want to add a catalog, and select the Resources tab.
 Click Add catalog and choose to Link a catalog.
 A list of available HERE catalogs will be displayed.

 Add your input and output catalogs to the project you created in step 1 using the

 Permissions outside of the project will not be impacted, that is, any pipelines that use these catalogs will continue to run.

-olp resource project remove" CLI command.
-If the catalog is shared to other projects before it's removed from a project, this action revokes its availability to the other projects.
-If the catalog is shared and also linked to another project before it's removed from its home project, this action revokes those links.
+olp resource project remove CLI command.
+If the catalog or schema is shared to other projects before it's removed from a project, this action revokes its availability to the other projects.
+If the catalog or schema is shared and also linked to another project before it's removed from its home project, this action revokes those links.

 To add a member to a project using the platform portal: